EnvGen/POGENOM/docs/source/Usage.rst

 2.2.1) "prefilt"

-If you want to run the pipeline on the entire sampling dataset, and only on those MAGs and their corresponding samples with Median coverage higher than a certain threshold (i.e., min_coverage), please set "prefilt" in the config_file, "dataset": "prefilt" and "fraction": "<your float value, default=0.15>."
+If you want to run the pipeline on the entire sampling dataset, and only on those genomes and their corresponding samples with median coverage higher than a certain threshold (i.e., min_coverage), please set "prefilt" in the config_file, "dataset": "prefilt" and "fraction": "<your float value, default=0.15>."

 When running the pipeline with dataset "prefilt", the created RAW_DATA/Reads/prefilt and RAW_DATA/Mags/prefilt folders contains symbolic links files.